Man-made climate change and biodiversity loss are global challenges to humanity that require concerted efforts by all nations alike.

-At ECO, we consider water catchment preservation and management including land use assessment and planning, zoning, tenure arrangements and cadastral systems (link: Services 4.3; app foncier) as pivotal elements of a holistic landscape approach.
+At ECO, we consider water catchment preservation and management including land use assessment and planning, zoning, tenure arrangements and cadastral systems (property app) as pivotal elements of a holistic landscape approach.

-ECO has long standing experience in protected area management including diagnosis and risk assessments, ecological monitoring, protected area administration, development of institutional frameworks, conservation planning and zoning, participatory buffer zone development and livelihood support (link: Services 4.3 ecological monitoring und 4.6 risk assessment and planning)
+ECO has long standing experience in protected area management including diagnosis and risk assessments, ecological monitoring, protected area administration, development of institutional frameworks, conservation planning and zoning, participatory buffer zone development and livelihood support (ecological monitoring)

 We provide a wide range of services for agriculture and agroforestry that include.
-Among others, food security, rural infrastructure, water resource management and irrigation, and in particular agro-economics (value chain development and green economy) (link: Value Chain projects Latin-America)
+Among others, food security, rural infrastructure, water resource management and irrigation, and in particular agro-economics (value chain development and green economy: bioeconomy and value chains in Brazil)

-The valorisation of natural resources through payments for environmental services (PES), the economics of ecosystems and biodiversity (TEEB) or sustainable production and marketing are central to ECO’s approach to natural resource management (link: Services 4.1 Value-Links training).
+The valorisation of natural resources through payments for environmental services (PES), the economics of ecosystems and biodiversity (TEEB) or sustainable production and marketing are central to ECO’s approach to natural resource management (ValueLinks training).

-ECO develops innovative approaches to renewable energy use including demand/supply analysis and monitoring, sustainable production, climate-smart conversion and pioneering combustion technologies (link: Services 4.3 Surveys by GPS, drone und 4.6 improved kiln and stove technology), in addition to distribution and marketing systems and aspects of health and safety.
+ECO develops innovative approaches to renewable energy use including demand/supply analysis and monitoring, sustainable production, climate-smart conversion and pioneering combustion technologies (surveys by GPS, drone), in addition to distribution and marketing systems and aspects of health and safety.